'Black day for Europe' — culture scene shocked at Russian attack on Ukraine | DW | 25.02.2022

 This war, Kaminer told DW, is not directed against Ukraine.

-Ukraine does not even exist in Vladimir Putin's mind, the writer says.
-"I am absolutely sure that this war is being waged against Europe and America, against the Western world," the writer argues.
+Ukraine does not even exist in Vladimir Putin's mind, Kaminer said.
+"I am absolutely sure that this war is being waged against Europe and America, against the Western world," the writer added.
 "The Russian president lives in the past — Western politicians can't cope with him, because they think about the future and what will happen in 80 years with our climate change.
 These are very different world views."

 The German Stage Association called the Russian attack on Ukraine "a shocking violation of the European peace order of recent decades."
 It declared that it "stands in solidarity with all those who continue to firmly believe in these possibilities of a diverse and peaceful coexistence, in the power of art and the pacifying effect of culture, and who must now fight for them."